xKynn/PokeCatcher/README.md

 You can use this as a reference to modify your config.json.

+### Spammer Accounts
+These will accept commands from the controller account.
+A command is given by @tag commandname.
+To start spam in a channel, tag the account and say 'hi', alternatively to stop do the same but say 'bye'.
+The accounts will automatically accept trades when you confirm your trade Other commands:
+- `add` : Use this to queue up pokemon you want to level.
+The format is `@tag add number target number2 target2 number3 target3`.
+Example: `@tag add 1 45 2 60 3 100`
+- `list` : Use this to show you what number pokemon are queued for what target level.
+Example: `@tag list`
+- `remove`: Use this to remove numbers from the levelling queue.
+Example: `@tag remove 1 7`
+- `mimic`: This means if your text after the tag is none of the above commands, the account will repeat what you say Example `@tag p!p add 2`
+### Dueler Accounts
+These will start dueling as soon as the bot starts them.
+The only command available is `mimic`, which is exactly like the `mimic` from Spammers
+### PRO: Tips
+- Remove `Create Instant Invite` and `Read Message History` Permissions from the Pokecord Bot.
+- Keep channels separate and organized to prevent any interference with the running bots
 ### Running the bot
 Run `run.bat`.
+### Quitting the bot
+You can press Ctrl + C in the console window to quit the bot.
+Alternatively if this doesn't work, run quit.bat
 ## Bug reports and problems

 Please open an issue on this repo, you can do this from the issues tab on the top and I'll take a look at it when I can.